maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ## Compete head-on with the NuGet.org gallery

+As we have seen so far, there are many, many considerations for building out a NuGet marketplace that thrives, and makes open source thrive.
+This means it will need producers and consumers.
+We've seen there are ways to grow both sides of the marketplace, but there's one that I have omitted up until now.

+**A NuGet marketplace will have to compete with the NuGet.org gallery.**

 Right now, there is one preconfigured feed on every .NET developer's machine: NuGet.org.
 That's a huge advantage in the current world, but not for this NuGet marketplace.
 People have to configure its feed in their environment.
 What's the incentive to do that?